-- vi.
-A false start shall be signalled by the second firing of the gun or by a whistle blast.
-The Starter shall not use the command "Attention" for the restart. - vii.
+- v.
+Distance races (over 1000m) shall start: - All distances over 1000m, will be started on the start line.
+Once all skaters are on the start line, the starter will call "Attention", then the gun/whistle will start the race. - vi.
+A false start shall be signalled by one or two firings of the gun or by two whistle blasts.
+Skaters must resume their positions and the start is repeated. - vii.
 Falls.
 Should a skater fall through interference from another skater, in the first straight on Flat Track, or in the first, 200 metres on Road or first (1st) lap of the Banked Track.
 The field shall be recalled and a fresh start given. - viii.
 When using Electronic Timing Equipment (ETE), both skates must be in contact with the ground and not moving.
-The first movement of either skate must be in the direction of the race. - ix.
+The first movement of either skate must be in the direction of the race.

+- ix.
 The beam for the start shall be between 100 mm and 300 mm above the skating surface. - x.
-The beam will be lined up on the front edge of the start line b) Time Trial Starts i.
-Both skates or parts of these must touch the ground and must not be moving.
-The oscillation of the skaters' body is allowed.
+The beam will be lined up on the front edge of the start line b) Time Trial Starts